anacarsi/ss24_ReinforcementLearning_BomberMan/README.md

 Our first agent (deep q-learning) presented for our project can be found in branch qdeepleaning -> agent_code/DALBomber/ Our second agent (q-learning) presented four our project can be found in branch qlearning -> agent_code/my_agent/

+The Q-table of our q-learning agents can be found on: https://heibox.uni-heidelberg.de/d/57a78fe6abda48378ec6/.
+Additional files to reproduce graphs as well.

 ### Key Features

 - Efficient navigation to collect coins.